 For dates of forthcoming courses and workshops, please also see the News page.
 Courses are run on an on-demand basis throughout the year, so if you are interested and a date has not yet been arranged, please contact Joanna to discuss mutually agreeable dates.

-13th – 15th September inclusive (Weds-Fri) two places available
+19th – 23rd March inclusive (Mon-Fri) two places available

 Please get in touch if you would like to participate in the coming months or further in the future.
 See below for more details about course content.